 Setting up the litter box for your elderly cat

 Once you choose the litter box you want for your elderly cat you need to properly set up the unit, taking into consideration the following aspects:

 Provide two or three litter trays in the house at all times, this will ensure your elderly cats will have a place to go without the need to walk to much.
 Place the litter boxes in rooms your cat frequents the most, including upstairs if you have a second store house.
 Make sure your cat learns the location of the litter boxes by taking him and showing him where they are.
 Put the litter boxes in quiet, low traffic areas of the home so your senior cat feels safe and confident when using it.

 When changing the litter box or the location you need to do the transition slow.
 Cats are sensitive with litter box changes and they don’t take these changes easily.
 When transitioning to a new litter box, keep using the old one next to the new one until your elderly cat starts using both.
 Then remove the old one.
 The same with changing location, move the litter box a yard away from the original location until the final position is achieved.

 Use a water-proof large litter mat to protect the floor or carpet from litter box accidents.
 Placing litter pads around is also a good alternative.
 When choosing the litter, find one that is not too coarse for your older cat.
 Put about 1-1/5 inch of soft, fine litter that your senior cat will feel more comfortable under its paws.

-Older cats are less able to defend themselves or a territory and as a result may become a little more anxious or dependent on their owners.
+Older cats are less able to defend themselves or their territory and as a result they may become a little more anxious or dependent on their owners.
 If you have multiple cats you need to assign the litter box for your older cat and make sure to teach the others to respect the elderly cat’s space.
 Accompany your cat to do its business if necessary to give him confidence.